typeorm/typeorm/docs/entities.md

 `json`, `binary`, `varbinary`, `geometry`, `point`, `linestring`, `polygon`, `multipoint`, `multilinestring`, `multipolygon`, `geometrycollection`, `uuid`, `inet4`, `inet6`

 > Note: UUID, INET4, and INET6 are only available for mariadb and for respective versions that made them available.
-If provided and
-> the current drive/version does not support the data type the default will be varchar

 ### Column types for `postgres`